microsoft edge logo

 Here, you’ll see a long screenshot of the entire article in one flowing image.
 Unlike a PDF capture, it will not be divided into pages.
 If you want to save a web page as a paginated PDF, you can always use the Print to PDF feature in Microsoft Edge.

-Full Page image Preview
+Full Page Screenshot Preview

 Want to capture full-page websites on your iPhone or iPad?
 Just use the built-in Safari feature!

-RELATED: How to Save a Website as a PDF on iPhone and iPad
+Related: How to Save a Website as a PDF on iPhone and iPad